milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 # ℳ
-soo... im Milan

 # Hi, I am an artist

-(The joke lies in in what I say vs what you hear)
+(The joke lies in what I say vs what you see)

 🟒🟒

-This work in many ways evolved from from the work I performed at Salim's class last year.
+This work in many ways evolved from the work I performed at Salim's class last year.

 ```js
 await new Flux('salim1').size(50, 50).position(0, 50)
         .video('wrong-side-seg1.mp4').volume(0.2).open();
 ```

-Using a series of browser popups to talk about what was up to.
+Using a series of browser popups to talk about what I was up to.
-It was right after Christmas and full of sad girl vibes.
-This one maybe not.
+It was right after Christmas and full of melancholic sad girl vibes.
+This one, maybe not.

 I also introduced you to "pasatempos" the Greek word for sunflower seeds.
 As a practice of stimming… of collectively passing time.
-And also a cultural practice that demarks borders.
+And also a cultural practice that demarcate borders.

 ```js